Wealth Transfer Strategy 10

 - Complete the RESP Successor Subscriber Contract Amendment form (advisor login required).9

 1 All references to the Manulife Segregated Fund RESP refer to the Manulife Segregated Fund Education Savings Plan (ESP) contract.
 2 The term spouse includes common-law partner as defined by the Income Tax Act (Canada).
-3 A joint subscriber must be the spouse of the subscriber at the time when the contract is entered.
-In the case of separation or divorce, the Income Tax Act (Canada) doesn’t require the assets held in an RESP to be divided between the parties.
+3 In the case of separation or divorce, the Income Tax Act (Canada) doesn’t require the assets held in an RESP to be divided between the parties.
 Consequently, a spouse and former spouse can continue to be joint subscribers of an RESP.
-However, individuals who are already divorced wouldn’t be permitted to enter into a contract.
+Individuals who are already divorced are now also permitted to enter into a contract.
 4 In Quebec, on the death of either subscriber, the subscriber’s share will pass to the estate.
 5 See “RESPs—no longer just for kids,” which speaks to a strategy that uses the joint subscriber option to split income if the RESP beneficiary decides not to attend a post-secondary institution.
 6 In Quebec, the successor subscriber option is only available on single subscriber plans.
 7 In a case where the successor subscriber predeceases the subscribers, the death benefit will be paid to the contract beneficiary on the death of the last surviving subscriber.
 Legislation requires that the RESP be the beneficiary of the contract.
 On the death of the last surviving annuitant, the RESP receives the death benefit.
+8 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate.
+9 Completing this form will cancel and replace all prior successor subscriber designations.